'The Little Mermaid' latest teaser gives us first glimpse of Ursula – KION546

 One other reveal in the clip is actor Jonah Hauer-King as Prince Eric, who is seen leaning in for a kiss with Bailey’s Ariel in a moment that appears to be from the song “Kiss the Girl.”

-The live-action “Little Mermaid” is a re0imagining of Disney’s animated classic of the same name, from 1989.
+The live-action “Little Mermaid” is a re-imagining of Disney’s animated classic of the same name, from 1989.

 That film won two Oscars, for best music, original song (for “Under the Sea”) and for best original score.